S2AUlendo/HeatCompensation-Docs/Ulendo HC Desktop/Troubleshooting.md

 - After entering the license key during the first run, it will be securely encrypted and stored on the computer.
 - Subsequent runs of the app will automatically locate the license key, so re-entering it is unnecessary.

-If your license key has expired, please contact your Ulendo account manager for assistance.
+If your license key has expired, please purchase a new key, or contact your Ulendo account manager for assistance.

 ## Need More Help?
 If you need further assistance beyond the troubleshooting steps outlined here, please contact us at **info@ulendo.io** for advanced support.